 There is evidence that gonotrophic cycle duration varies across mosquito genera

 To convert reproductive lifespan estimates into calendar time, it is necessary to estimate the duration of the gonotrophic cycle.
-We conducted a literature survey of gonotrophic cycle duration measurements including 45 estimates based on laboratory observations of wild-caught specimens and their progeny, and 36 estimates based on MRR methods.
+We conducted a literature survey of gonotrophic cycle duration measurements including 45 estimates based on laboratory observations of wild-caught specimens and their progeny, and 36 estimates based on MRR methods, where mosquitoes of known age are released and by examining the parity of collected species, an estimate of the gonotrophic cycle duration obtained.
 In 20 cases, separate estimates for the first gonotrophic cycle were reported which we included in our analysis.
-We combined these data using a regression approach (SOM).
+We combined these data using a regression approach which modelled the individual estimates, including their uncertainty, as representing quantiles of a normal distribution (SOM).

 We found Culex mosquitoes to have the longest first gonotrophic cycles (with a mean of 5.2 days; Fig. 6), followed by Aedes (4.5 days) then Anopheles (3.7 days).
 These differences among genera were significant (ANOVA: F2,116 = 8.7, p<0.01), and the genus ordering was maintained for subsequent cycle durations.
 Pooling data across all genera, the first cycle duration was estimated to take 4.0 days and subsequent cycles were estimated to take 3.6 days.